stoermelder/vcvrack-packone/docs/MidiCat.md

 - **Toggle + Value**: Every MIDI _continuous control_ message toggles the parameter between its minimum and the control's value (added in v1.9.0).

+- **Snapped**: Only useable for snapped parameters (for example "Steps" on [VCV SEQ3](https://library.vcvrack.com/Fundamental/SEQ3)).
+A CC message with value greater 0 increases the parameter to the next step and rolls over to the beginning (added in v2.2.0).

 ![MIDI-CAT module select](./MidiCat-map-cc.png)